 Interest Expenses on Debt.
-(1) Debt is defined as money paid on loans with periodic payments based on a loan agreement (the loan agreement shall specify the amounts and dates of repayment on the loan) made by the CONTRACTOR of the principal and/or interest.
-For purposes of inclusion in the rate methodology, any debt incurred through Intercompany loans must be for loans longer than 90 days.
-(2) The company may, however, participate in Intercompany loans of less than 90 days after requesting approval of the Agency Manager, providing the reason for the intercompany loan (e.g. unexpected economic event), the estimated amount of the loan and the length of the loan.
-The AGENCY manager must respond in writing to the request within ten (10) County business days.
-AGENCY manager’s approval may not be unreasonably withheld.)
-(3) Any inter-company loans that exceed 90 days and include periodic payments of principal and/or interest will not require written agreement from the AGENCY manager, but will require written notification from the CONTRACTOR to the AGENCY manager if they are simply replacing (or re-financing) an existing loan that was previously approved by the AGENCY.
+(1) Debt is defined as money paid on loans with periodic payments of principal and/or interest based on a loan agreement (the loan agreement shall specify the amounts and dates of repayment on the loan) made by the CONTRACTOR.
+For purposes of inclusion in the Rate Methodology, any debt incurred through Intercompany loans must be for loans longer than 90 days.
+(2) CONTRACTOR may, however, participate in Intercompany loans of less than 90 days after requesting approval of the Agency Manager, providing the reason for the Intercompany loan (e.g., unexpected economic event), the estimated amount of the loan and the length of the loan.
+The AGENCY Manager must respond in writing to the request within ten (10) Working Days.
+AGENCY Manager’s approval may not be unreasonably withheld.)
+(3) Any Intercompany loans that exceed 90 days and include periodic payments of principal and/or interest will not require written approval from the AGENCY Manager, but will require written notification from the CONTRACTOR to the AGENCY Manager if they are simply replacing (or re-financing) an existing loan that was previously approved by the AGENCY.
 Any loans for anticipated capital purchases must be proposed, as required in Section II, subsection 4, through the three year capital budget.
 (4) Loan schedules must be included as part of the annual rate package for any debt that meets the definitions set forth in this section and that are being requested for consideration in the rate review process.

 Bank Covenants: It is recognized that CONTRACTOR must comply with the financial covenants established by its banks and lending institutions.
 It is further recognized such compliance is effected by CONTRACTOR’s level of borrowing which fluctuates from time to time.
 Consequently, CONTRACTOR may include as a Major Recoverable Expense the amount needed to provide the additional necessary revenue to meet all of its bank covenants.